Hi, I’m hoping this information will be helpful and that I can help. I’m working online or over the phone for the moment.

-Sometimes changes or situations in our lives can be very difficult; feelings can get too much for us to sort out on our own; and it can be really helpful to have some time to talk, to see more clearly what is happening.
+If things are difficult for you at the moment, it can be really helpful to have some time to talk, and to see more clearly what is happening.
 I would like to work with you to help to find clearer paths through difficult situations, new ways of managing and new perspectives.
 I work with adults, parents, children young people and couples.

 I work with all emotional, relationship and life change difficulties, but have particular experience in all forms of:

 - including loss of a pet

 - difficulties within relationships and families such as divorce,

 - adoption, blended families and step-parents.

 - And life events such as redundancy, retirement, and children leaving home.

 I am a fully qualified Integrative Counsellor, which means that I am able to use a number of different ways of working to best suit you, and I am interested in many creative methods of working.
 I am trained in Jungian- Kalffian Sandplay, and this creative, soothing but powerful therapy is suitable for adults, teenagers and children.

 as a Barnado's approved Adoption Counsellor, I am able to working with all aspects of adoption, attachment and loss, and again the Sandplay is particularly helpful but talking therapy of course available as well.

 You might be interested in particular ways of working; I can offer cognitive behavioural therapy, solution focused therapy, person centered, psycho-dynamic therapy , EFT tapping and Jungian Sandplay, which I often integrate to work most effectively with the particular difficulty, but I am happy to be guided by you in the ways you feel more comfortable to work.